Secrets Behind The Pointe Shoes

 I loved all of my presents.
 I gave Ava a metronome so that she could use it while playing the piano, a new camera to take better pictures for Instagram, and a new makeup kit.

 Elle gave me new gymnastics leotards, new grips, and a pair of Under Armour shoes.
 My parents loved watching the Mcawly sisters’ gift exchange for some reason.
 We had mouth-watering food, like margherita pizza, and some pink sauce pasta.
 After that, we went home and had family game and movie night and went to bed.

 Ava, Elle and I had packed our bags two days before we had to leave, so we didn’t have the trouble of last-minute packing.
 I could see my mom’s eyes fill with tears, and I could tell that my parents were a little happy, but also a little sad.
 My dad was his cheerful self, making his dad jokes while he could.

 I finally reached my school, On Pointe High, the most prestigious dance school in the whole world, and the hardest to get into.
-It was a huge school with quality facilities like gymnasiums, swimming pools, six dance studios, 4 performance halls and one spacious room per student.
+It was a huge school with quality facilities like gymnasiums, swimming pools, six dance studios, four performance halls, and one spacious room per student.
 My room number had always been No. 3 on the eighth floor.

-My room was decorated with pictures of me, my family, my friends, a bunch of posters I liked and a nice little wall hanging that my grandma had given me.
-My room was very cosy and spacious.
+My room was decorated with pictures of me, my family, my friends, a bunch of posters I liked, and a nice little wall hanging that my grandma had given me.
+My room was spacious but very cosy.
 I had a queen-sized bed with a furry quilt and a nice little carpet that lay next to my bed, so I could feel it when I woke up.
 I had a dance corner where I had organised shelves to hold my dance equipment, and a normal corner where I kept everything else.
 My room always smelled a bit like hairspray and oranges.